seanpue/webpage/output/ur/cv/index.rst

 ..
 Exact dates follow in comments.

 **2014**
+“N. M. Rashed in New York.”
+Annual Conference on South Asia,
+University of Wisconsin, Madison.

+..
+18 October 2014

+**2014**
 “Poets in a Muslim Land:
 Sufism, Modernity, and Indo-Muslim Artistic Subjectivity.”
 Muslim Studies Conference on “Journeys of Practice,”